Release List Reviews Price Search Shop Newsletter Forum DVD Giveaways Blu-Ray/ HD DVD Advertise

 Reviewed by Glenn Erickson

 With so many low-budget '50s fantasy films coming out, the selection is quickly reaching down to the lower levels, where the so-bad-they're-good movies dwell.
 These are the kind of quickies cult fans go for, making all kinds of excuses for their interest.
-Savant's interest is nostalgia for the movies, yet also for my own youth, when I watched something like Missile to the Moon and had not the slightest notion that there was anything 'bad' about it.
+Savant's interest is pure nostalgia for the movies, yet also for my own childhood, when I went to the theater to see Missile to the Moon and had not the slightest notion that there was anything 'bad' about it.
 Hey, I cried at the emotional ending of Teenagers from Outer Space, if that helps you understand where I'm coming from here.

 Two new Image releases this week, from the ubiquitous Wade Williams collection, are Monster from Green Hell and She Demons.
-Are either of them any good?
-Well, it depends on what entertains ye ...
+Is either any good?
+Well, it depends on what entertains ye.
 Savant can't resist the unadulterated awfulness of Monster from Green Hell, even though it consistently puts me to sleep (who needs pills?).
-She Demons, on the other hand, has enough salacious and ridiculous content to have you shaking your head in disbelief, a reaction which passes for entertainment at this level of production.
+On the other hand, She Demons has enough salacious and ridiculous content to make us shake our heads in disbelief, a reaction that passes for entertainment at this level of production.
 I'm assuming that if you've read this far, you're ready to find out more!

 Monster from Green Hell